cardinalcss/cardinalcss/README.md

 ### What does that mean?

-This framework includes a minimal file structure and useful CSS styles to kickstart your next responsive web project.
+This framework includes a minimal file structure and useful CSS styles to kick-start your next responsive web project.

 Cardinal focuses on performance, accessibility, and readability first.
 It’s a starting point that you will want to customize and build upon to suit your application or project.

-As of version 2.1.0, **Cardinal supports the LESS preprocessor** (thanks [@brandonb927](https://github.com/brandonb927)), and includes **a simple [Grunt](http://gruntjs.com/) build process** to compile and minify the CSS.
+The purpose of this framework is to make it easier to rapidly prototype, build, scale, and maintain CSS for responsive web applications.
+Cardinal omits many aesthetic design decisions often bog down larger, more complicated CSS frameworks, leaving the design and creativity up to you.

 ### Who should use this?